While the concept of Americans’ incomes can be defined in a number of ways, many prominent measures continue to show disconcerting trends.

 The Employment Cost Index (ECI) is a quarterly measure of the change in the price of labor, defined as compensation per employee hour worked.
 Closely watched by many economists, the ECI is an indicator of cost pressures within companies that could lead to price inflation for finished goods and services.
 The index measures changes in the cost of compensation not only for wages and salaries, but also for an extensive list of benefits.
 As a fixed-weight, or Laspeyres, index, the ECI controls for changes occurring over time in the industrial-occupational composition of employment.

-Compensation costs for civilian workers increased 0.8 percent, seasonally adjusted, for the 3-month period ending in September 2018, the U.S. Bureau of Labor Statistics reported today.
-Wages and salaries (which make up about 70 percent of compensation costs) increased 0.9 percent and benefit costs (which make up the remaining 30 percent of compensation) increased 0.4 percent from June 2018.
+Compensation costs for civilian workers increased 0.7 percent, seasonally adjusted, for the 3-month period ending in September 2019, the U.S. Bureau of Labor Statistics reported today.
+Wages and salaries increased 0.9 percent and benefit costs increased 0.6 percent from June 2019.
 (See tables A, 1, 2, and 3.)

-Compensation costs for civilian workers increased 2.8 percent for the 12-month period ending in September 2018 compared with a compensation costs increase of 2.5 percent in September 2017.
-Wages and salaries increased 2.9 percent for the 12-month period ending in September 2018 and increased 2.5 percent for the 12-month period ending in September 2017.
-Benefit costs increased 2.6 percent for the 12-month period ending in September 2018.
-In September 2017, the increase was 2.4 percent.
+Compensation costs for civilian workers increased 2.8 percent for the 12-month period ending in September 2019, the same as in September 2018.
+Wages and salaries increased 2.9 percent for the 12-month period ending in September 2019 and also increased 2.9 percent for the 12-month period ending in September 2018.
+Benefit costs increased 2.3 percent for the 12-month period ending in September 2019.
+In September 2018, the increase was 2.6 percent.
 (See tables A, 4, 8, and 12.)

 The second chart depicts the ECI on a “Percent Change from Year Ago” basis, with a value of 2.8%:

 The third chart depicts the ECI on a “Percent Change” (from last quarter) basis, with a value of .7%: